akamming/esp_domoticz_opentherm_handler/Development tasks.md

 - publishtomqtt if outsidetemperaturetopic changed --> Done
 - subscribto to state topic --> Done
 - mqttcallback op state topic --> Done

-- unsubscribe when topic removed
+- unsubscribe when topic removed --> Done
-- show outsidetemperaturetopic in gui
-- send new outsidetemperaturetopic from gui
+- send new outsidetemperaturetopic from gui --> Done
-- use mqttoutside temperature as outsidetemperature source if configured (instead of attached sensor)
+- use mqttoutside temperature as outsidetemperature source if configured (instead of attached sensor) --> Done
+- show outsidetemperaturetopic in gui --> Done

 - rename mqtt temperature to mqtt reference room temperature
 - update documentation
+- change mqtttemptopic to mqttinsidetemptopic